comworkio/gh-versioning/README.md

-# GitHub Versionning
+# Comwork Apps Versionning

-👋 Welcome to GitHub Versionning!
+👋 Welcome to Comwork Apps Versionning!

 This action checks if a GitHub release exists for the version specified in the `VERSION` file of your repository.
 If the release does not exist, it creates a new one.